Of the three stages of money laundering, placement, layering and integration, integration is the third and final stage of money laundering.

 What is Integration in Money Laundering?

-Integration in money laundering is the final stage of a money laundering process where the money is reintroduced to the legal economy.
-In integration, the money is reintroduced into the legal economy after a series of reconditioning.
+Integration in money laundering is the third and final stage of a money laundering process where the money is reintroduced to the legal economy.
+In the integration phase, the money is reintroduced into the legal economy after a series of reconditioning.
 This is done to give the money a legitimate appearance.

 During integration, the money is used to make high-value purchases like luxury goods, real estate, and residential or commercial property.
 The activity is done very carefully with proven legitimate sources to create a valid explanation for where the money came from.
 Therefore, it is hard to distinguish legal from illegal at this stage, and the criminal can use the money without getting caught.